factorylabs/factorylabs.github.com/_posts/2010-12-09-another-test-post.markdown

 1.upto(4).each { puts "Hi there" }
 {% endhighlight %}

+with line numbers:

+{% highlight ruby linenos %}
+1.upto(4).each do
+  puts "Hi there"
+end
+{% endhighlight %}

 some javascript code without highlighting - must be indented to be rendered as code:

     var myFunction = function(text) {